 Bexar County Courthouse

-Both a Texas Historic Landmark and National Historic Landmark, the Bexar County Courthouse is an architectural gem.
-Designed and constructed by distinguished architect James Riely Gordon in the 1890s, the courthouse exemplifies the Romanesque Revival style.
-The building maintains its Texan roots with its use of granite, sandstone, and colorful roof tiles.
+Designated as both a Texas Historic Landmark and a National Historic Landmark, the Bexar County Courthouse is a celebrated example of Romanesque Revival architecture.
+Designed by noted architect James Riely Gordon in the 1890s, the courthouse reflects its Texas heritage through the use of granite, sandstone, and colorful roof tiles.